Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Acknowledgements

 \section{Acknowledgements}

-{ The RuleML Wiki lists results by the PSOA Group.
-Feedback on PSOA RuleML 1.0 was obtained in the Standards Session of RuleML+RR 2017\footnote{\url{http://2017.ruleml-rr.org/schedule/}}.
-We thank Jon Hael Simon Brenas, Alexandre Riazanov, and Tara Athan for helpful comments on earlier versions of this paper.
-Thanks go to Sofia Almpani for a use case on medical devices, to Theodoros Mitsikas for an SWI Prolog adaptation of PSOATransRun, and to Miguel Calejo for an SWI InterProlog upgrade.
-NSERC is thanked for its Discovery Grants. }
+{ Initial feedback, on PSOA RuleML 1.0, was obtained in RuleML+RR 2017's Standards Session\footnote{\url{http://2017.ruleml-rr.org/schedule/}}.
+We thank Jon Hael Simon Brenas, Alexandre Riazanov, Tara Athan, Sadnan Al Manir, and Theodoros Mitsikas for helpful comments on this paper.
+Thanks go to: Sofia Almpani, for a use case on medical devices; Theodoros Mitsikas, for a use case on air traffic control and for PSOATransRun releases since 1.3.2-b, including an SWI Prolog adaptation; Miguel Calejo, for an SWI InterProlog upgrade.
+Also to Tara Athan and Rima Chaudhari, for enabling a PSOA RuleML/XML 1.03 release.
+NSERC is thanked for Discovery Grants. }

 \begin{appendix}